News 2009

 (Saratoga, California, 13 July 2009)

-Conformiq Qtronic™ automates the design of tests for software and systems by generating black-box functional tests from high-level models without user intervention.
+Conformiq automates the design of tests for software and systems by generating black-box functional tests from high-level models without user intervention.
 These models can be created in a fraction of the time compared to writing the corresponding test cases by hand.
 This way test generation speed is increased by as much as 20 times, and helped them achieve higher test quality and better test coverage.
-The mean of customer benchmarks shows test generation speed increases more than 5 times at the beginning of a Conformiq Qtronic™ deployment.
+The mean of customer benchmarks shows test generation speed increases more than 5 times at the beginning of a Conformiq deployment.

-Conformiq Qtronic™ automatically generates functional black-box tests using mathematical algorithms from system models expressed in Java and in UML.
+Conformiq automatically generates functional black-box tests using mathematical algorithms from system models expressed in Java and in UML.
 It provides a fully interactive workbench approach to automatic test case design.
 The tool's open interfaces enable customers to integrate the tool with their test execution infrastructure

-Further information about Conformiq Qtronic™
+Further information about Conformiq

 (Friedrichshafen/Germany, 1 July 2009)